 REMEMBER to check the board on Saturday evening to see if you are in the seeded start or have been reallocated an earlier start time.
 You might have done better than you think!

 The finish point will be shown on competitor’s maps.
 Pairs must finish together.
 Failure to finish as a team will lead to disqualification.

-Your tag will be removed and then head through to the catering area for food.
+Your tag and team tracker will be removed and then head to the catering area.
 Please keep a hold of your results slip and show this to the guys serving the food as these will entitle you to a hot meal freshly prepared by our chefs!

-Kit Checks: Spot checks on equipment will be carried out at the finish.
+Kit Checks: Spot checks on equipment may be carried out at the finish.

 CONTROL AND COURSE CLOSING

 All courses will close at 16:00 on Day 2; if you arrive back after this time you will be timed out.